square/bionic/docs/what.rst

 --------------------

-* `Make <https://www.gnu.org/software/make/>`_ (or another build system): Make is ubiquitous on UNIX systems and support dependency management and invalidation.
+* `Make <https://www.gnu.org/software/make/>`_ (or another build system): Make is ubiquitous on UNIX systems and supports dependency management and invalidation.
 However, Make forces you to work in terms of files rather than objects, which means (a) you have to maintain the translation between files and objects yourself, and (b) you'll want to represent each transformation